acemod/ACE3/docs/wiki/feature/missile-clgp.md

 40mm laser guided grenade
 - ~2km range
-- Long grenade will only fit in swing open GLs using magazine well `CBA_40mm_EGLM` (e.g. M320 but not M203)
+- Long grenade will only fit in swing-open GLs using the magazine well `CBA_40mm_EGLM` (e.g. M320 but not M203)